-- screen their Caseload for Participants who are interested and may be suitable for a LiW Placement - refer interested and suitable potential Participants (in keeping with the LiW Organisation's requirements) to a LiW Project information session with the LiW Organisation - provide Participants with: - any LiW Project specific marketing material (where applicable), e.g., flyers, position descriptions - details of the LiW Project information session and any information they need to bring with them to the session - a basic understanding of the employer and positions available.
+- screen their Caseload for Participants who are interested and may be suitable for a LiW Placement - if required, organise a space for a virtual LiW Project information session and support Participants to complete any expression of interest forms - refer interested and suitable potential Participants (in keeping with the LiW Organisation's requirements) to a LiW Project information session or assessment centre with the LiW Organisation - provide Participants with: - any LiW Project specific marketing material (where applicable), e.g., flyers, position descriptions - details of the LiW Project information session and any information they need to bring with them to the session - o a basic understanding of the employer and positions available.

-The LiW Organisation will undertake screening and selection activities to identify preferred candidates and invite them to commence in the LiW Project.
+The LiW Organisation will undertake screening and selection activities to identify their preferred LiW Project Participants and invite them to commence in the LiW Project.